datafruits/infra/README.md

 the charts dir contains the [templates](https://docs.bitnami.com/tutorials/create-your-first-helm-chart/#step-1-generate-your-first-chart) created when running `helm create <chart-name>`.

 the values dir contains (empty) YAML files which will eventually be populated with the values we want to use to configure our deployments.
 [Read more](https://helm.sh/docs/chart_template_guide/values_files/)

-So far, I have scaffolding up for the different components, but nothing in place by way of metrics or logging.
-However, i am going to press the git commit button as my brain hurts.